Peter McBride & Jake Norton/2016/60 min/Health & Environment

 Admission $20, includes reception from 7 p.m.

-Sip New Belgium beer while you take in the cool vibe of one of the world’s most environmentally conscious brands.
-Connect with clean water experts and action partners to take action or plug into a hands-on project.
+Sip New Belgium beer and savor Mediterranean snacks while you take in the cool vibe of one of the world’s most environmentally conscious brands at the 7 p.m. reception.

 ADA compliant accessible venue.